-- Jowl fat: Prized by fancy artisinal sausage makers for it’s more creamy texture.
+- Jowl fat: Prized by fancy artisanal sausage makers for it’s more creamy texture.

 - Shoulder Butt: (a.k.a.
 Boston butt, shoulder) A roast heavily marbled with fat, excellent for sausage.
-“Pork Butt” is the most common source of fat specified in game recipes.
+“Pork Butt” or shoulder trimmings are the most common source of fat specified in game recipes.
 Keep in mind a whole butt is about 30% fat, 70% lean.
 “Pork Butt Trimmings” are much higher in fat percentage, up to 90% depending on who did the trimming.
-So there is a huge difference and they are not interchangeable in a sausage recipe.
+So there is a huge difference, and they are not interchangeable in a sausage recipe.

 - Belly Fat: (a.k.a pork belly, where bacon comes from) A soft fat with a low melting point.
-Some recipes call for it, but some sources consider it unsuited for sausage.
-Probably best not to use belly fat or bacon unless the recipe calls for it or you’re experimenting on purpose.
+Some sources consider it unsuited for sausage.
+Probably best not to use belly fat or bacon unless the recipe specifically calls for it, or you’re experimenting on purpose.

 - Kidney Fat: (a.k.a. leaf lard) A hard intestinal fat concentrated around the kidneys.
 Some consider it a bit too hard for sausage, but it has the most neutral (least “porky”) flavor, makes the flakiest pastries and the best lard.